doppar/docs/3.x/entity-orm.md

 This query returns all users whose name matches “jewel” in a case-insensitive way, by applying the `LOWER()` SQL function to both the column and the search term.

 ### orderByRaw()
-The `orderByRaw()` method allows you to write a raw SQL ORDER BY clause directly into an Eloquent query.
-This is useful when you need advanced sorting logic that can't be easily represented using Eloquent’s fluent orderBy() method — such as ordering by multiple columns with different sort directions or using SQL functions.
+The `orderByRaw()` method allows you to write a raw SQL ORDER BY clause directly into an Entity query.
+This is useful when you need advanced sorting logic that can't be easily represented using Entity’s fluent orderBy() method — such as ordering by multiple columns with different sort directions or using SQL functions.

 You pass a raw SQL string as the first argument, which defines the custom sorting logic.
 Because the input is raw SQL, it gives you full control over the order clause — but it’s important to ensure the syntax is correct and secure.